ubilabs/axidraw/README.md

 #### `axidraw.js`

-If you like to have more control over the robot use the low level API from [src/lib/axidraw.js](/src/lib/axidraw.js):
+If you’d like to have more control over the robot, use the low-level API from [src/lib/axidraw.js](/src/lib/axidraw.js):

 ```js
 import createAxidraw from "./lib/axidraw";